 • You will receive credit for liberal arts courses (e.g. economics, history, geography).

 • You will not receive credit for adult education courses or non-liberal arts courses (e.g. film production, engineering, ceramics, and textile design).

 • You may not receive credit for a course taken pass/fail.
 (Pre-Semester Ulpan classes in Israel may be taken for a grade or pass/fail because they do not count toward a full load of study for the semester.)

 • In order to receive Brandeis credit, you must earn a grade of C- or better.

 • Subject areas will be listed on your Brandeis University transcript with a credit/no credit notation.
 Grades from abroad will not be factored into your Brandeis University GPA.

 • You must take one course in the language of the host country during each semester you are abroad.
 Failure to do so will result in a loss of all credit for the semester.
 (See the summary of the Foreign Language Requirement for more information.)

 Using Study Abroad Coursework for Major or Minor Credit

 You have the option of pursuing major or minor credit for coursework that you have completed overseas.
 The study abroad office does not have the authority to grant major or minor credit during the academic year, only general Brandeis degree credit.
-There is no paperwork to be filled out in the study abroad office that will assign major or minor credit, however students must complete a TC03 form when they return for each department in which they wish to receive credit.
+There is no paperwork to be filled out in the study abroad office that will assign major or minor credit, however students must complete a Petition to Request Substitution for a Requirement form when they return for each course in which they wish to receive credit.
+(However, Politics students should instead complete a paper TC03 form.)
 Every department has different regulations and procedures on how they assign credit and you are highly encouraged to work with your advisor and the Study Abroad Liaison for that department prior to your departure and during the registration period for your study abroad program.